findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 the development using the API.
 The workshop participant can choose from two tracks, the CLI track, which demonstrates the agent operations with the CLI tool, and the code track, which concentrates on the API calls and testing them with the web wallet.
-Both workshop branches teach how SSI's basic building blocks work hands-on.
+Both workshop branches teach hands-on how SSI's basic building blocks work.
 Consequently, the participant learns how to issue, receive and verify credentials utilizing the Findy Agency platform.

 <img src="https://github.com/findy-network/agency-workshop/raw/master/track2.1-ts/docs/app-overview.png" /><br>